 Diabetes drug may help symptoms of autism associated condition

-Scientists have found that a drug called metformin improves sociability and reduces symptomatic behaviours in adult mice with a form of Fragile X syndrome and, if clinical trials prove successful, that metformin could be repurposed as a therapy for Fragile X syndrome within a few years.
+Scientists found that a drug called metformin improves sociability and reduces symptomatic behaviours in adult mice with a form of fragile X syndrome.

 Metformin is already approved by the UK’s Medicines and Healthcare products Regulatory Agency and the US Food and Drug Administration as a therapy for type 2 diabetes.

 The study is published in the journal Nature Medicine.

 Metformin has been extensively used as a therapy for type 2 diabetes for more than 30 years, and its safety and tolerability are well documented.
 Our study suggests the drug could be a novel therapeutic for Fragile X syndrome, a common type of autism.
 We next plan to investigate whether metformin offers any benefits for other types of autism.